cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the type of extension and carries the raw bytes.
 This specification includes extensions for OPAQUE, including:

-- skU: The encoded user private key.
+- skU: The encoded user private key for the AKE protocol.
-- pkU: The encoded user public key.
+- pkU: The encoded user public key for the AKE protocol.
-- pkS: The encoded server public key.
+- pkS: The encoded server public key for the AKE protocol.
 - idU: The user identity.
 This is an application-specific value, e.g., an e-mail address or normal account name.
 - idS: The server identity.
 This is typically a domain name, e.g., example.com.